signalshore/signalshore.github.io/content/2019-03-17-Bangalore-Treks.md

 In the second week of January I had a trip planned to Bangalore.
 The main goal here was to figure out some work in Bangalore and college.

-However during the Sandakphu trek some of the ttrekkers there convinced me that Western Ghats is amazing and that I should absolutely trek the Kumarparvatha thing.
+However during the Sandakphu trek some of the trekkers there convinced me that Western Ghats is amazing and that I should absolutely trek the Kumarparvatha thing.
 Its long, its challenging, its fun.

 I had another trek planned with some of my Bangalore friends.
-So, I had to figure out how to sqeeze these two treks in a single weekend as I was travelling during the middle of the week for cheaper tickets.
+So, I had to figure out how to squeeze these two treks in a single weekend as I was traveling during the middle of the week for cheaper tickets.
 On top of this Richard Stallman came to India during that weekend (I got super lucky tbh) and I could attend his talk in person.